 - general health

-Ongoing research on cancer is also facilitating the development of more effective treatments and leading to improvements in survival rates.
+Ongoing cancer research is also facilitating the development of more effective treatments and leading to improved survival rates.

 Prostate cancer can spread to other organs in the body.
-When cancer spreads to the bones, this is known as bone metastasis.
+When the disease spreads to the bones, this is known as bone metastasis.

 Although there is currently no cure for prostate cancer that has spread to the bones, treatment can help relieve pain, improve quality of life, and extend life expectancy.

 A doctor will work closely with a person to develop a treatment plan.
 Many people also find it beneficial to join a support group and connect with others who understand how they may be feeling.
 The Prostate Cancer Foundation provides information to help people find a local support group.